Upside: Contribute an Article

 - Changing data-related roles, including data scientists, chief data officers, and chief analytics officers

-- Cool uses of data (mind sensors, virtual reality, etc.)
+- Interesting data use cases (mind sensors, virtual reality, etc.)

 - Mobile business intelligence